ibexa/documentation-developer/docs/community_resources/translations.md

 #### Troubleshooting

-Make sure you clear your browser's cache in addition to [[= product_name_oss =]]'s.
+Make sure you clear your browser's cache in addition to [[= product_name =]]'s.
 Some of the translation resources use aggressive HTTP cache.

 ## Translating outside in-context

-If you prefer not to use in-context, simply visit [[[= product_name_oss =]]'s Crowdin page](https://crowdin.com/project/ezplatform), choose a language and you will see a list of files containing strings.
+If you prefer not to use in-context, simply visit [[[= product_name =]]'s Crowdin page](https://crowdin.com/project/ezplatform), choose a language and you will see a list of files containing strings.
 Here you can suggest your translations.

-If the language you want to translate to is not available, you can ask for it to be added in the [Crowdin discussion forum for [[= product_name_oss =]]](https://crowdin.com/project/ezplatform/discussions).
+If the language you want to translate to is not available, you can ask for it to be added in the [Crowdin discussion forum for [[= product_name =]]](https://crowdin.com/project/ezplatform/discussions).

 ## Install new translation package